 While individual Pods represent a scalable unit in Kubernetes, a service provides a means of grouping together a set of Pods to create a complete, stable application that can complete tasks such as load balancing.
 A service is also more permanent than a Pod because the service remains available from the same IP address until you delete it.
 When the service is in use, it is requested by name and the OpenShift Container Platform cluster resolves that name into the IP addresses and ports where you can reach the Pods that compose the service.

 By their nature, containerized applications are separated from the operating systems where they run and, by extension, their users.
 Part of your Kubernetes manifest describes how to expose the application to internal and external networks by defining network policies that allow fine-grained control over communication with your containerized applications.
 To connect incoming requests for HTTP, HTTPS, and other services from outside your cluster to services inside your cluster, you can use an Ingress resource.

 If your container requires on-disk storage instead of database storage, which might be provided through a service, you can add volumes to your manifests to make that storage available to your Pods.
-You can configure the manifests to create physical volumes (PVs) or dynamically create volumes that are added to your Pod definitions.
+You can configure the manifests to create persistent volumes (PVs) or dynamically create volumes that are added to your Pod definitions.

 Next, consider how your application type influences how to run it.

 Kubernetes defines different types of workloads that are appropriate for different kinds of applications.
 To determine the appropriate workload for your application, consider if the application is:

 Meant to run to completion and be done.
 An example is an application that starts up to produce a report and exits when the report is complete.
 The application might not run again then for a month.
 Suitable OpenShift Container Platform objects for these types of applications include Jobs and CronJob objects.